Trams in Vienna: Changes, new trams, pre-metro and U-Bahn construction

+In September 2026 line 18 was extended to the Ernst Happel Stadium.

 In 1958, at the time of conversion of the short Line 158, the practicality of using buses to replace trams was tested.
 From 1960, there was ongoing conversion of sections of track running through narrow streets in the densely built up areas within the Gürtel; the best known example is line 13 from Wien Südbahnhof to Alserstrasse.
 However, individual sections on the periphery of the city, and in surrounding communities beyond the city limits, such as the former steam tramway lines to Mödling and Groß-Enzersdorf, were replaced by bus lines.
 In the 1960s, a pre-metro system was built to move tramway sections under surface, that - according to the attitudes in those years - obstructed car traffic on the main roads.

 The realisation that the contemplated abolition of the tramway would not be a short-term project, mainly because of the rather lengthy construction of the planned U-Bahn network, led to the introduction, from 1959, of the six-axle articulated type E and E_{1} trams, of which a total of 427 were built to 1976.
 This was a generational change of long-term effect.